Why I Like Xojo

 The API2 changes, beaten up by many, are annoying for a long-time developer, but I understand that they are essential to standardize the different output formats further.
 Overall, the API2 (for new projects) is also a real blessing for the most part.
 Already today, I can use large portions of my code unchanged for several platforms, but in any case, at least the approach is the same or similar.
 In my opinion, an important “feature”.

-On the other hand, I don't want to test a new release every week as a tester.
-Perhaps it would be a solution to limit the "point releases" to one or a few functions?
-E.g., a point release will only target to fix the current JSON memory leak, another one, the WebFileUploader and so on and so forth.
-Message to the testers: "Please test this up and down now; nothing (!) else has changed in this release!".
+On the other hand, I don’t want to test a new release every week as a tester.
+Perhaps it would be a solution to limit the “point releases” to one or a few functions.
+E.g., a point release will only target to fix the current JSON memory leak, another one, the WebFileUploader and so on.
+Message to the testers: “Please test this up and down now; nothing (!) else has changed in this release!”.
 But who am I that, in ignorance of the internals at Xojo, I should be able to judge whether something like this is even feasible and makes sense?